44437/spring-kafka/README.md

 <h3>Bugs:</h3>

-- Sending strings butchered the message ffff but it works :p `Edit: It may be fixed through serializer interface but it is rather complicated, use a package (json, avro (the best) OR jackson, gson) for now`
+- <font color="green"><sup>*done*</sup></font> Sending strings butchered the message ffff but it works :p `Edit: It may be fixed through serializer interface but it is rather complicated, use a package (json, avro (the best) OR jackson, gson) for now.
+Edit-2: Avro has been used with schema registry.`
 - <font color="green"><sup>*done*</sup></font> IsCompacted says NO. How, why? `It pertains to 'compact' in cleanup.policy, namely no bug here`
 ---